+The gentle, spare text and E.B.
+Lewis' stunning watercolors keep the focus intimate and the mood quiet and wondrous, as the girl and those around her take their first cautious steps of freedom.
 ALL DIFFERENT NOW: JUNETEENTH, THE FIRST DAY OF FREEDOM imagines what it might have been like for slaves working on a cotton plantation in Texas to learn that slavery had officially ended, and it imagines that moment through the eyes of a child.
-Author Angela Johnson's gentle, spare text and E.B.
-Lewis' stunning watercolor paintings keep the focus intimate and the mood quiet and wondrous, as the little girl and those around her take their first cautious steps of freedom.

 This beautiful picture book could trigger discussions about why slavery lasted as long as it did, how the Civil War brought an end to it, and what it must have felt like to be granted freedom after so many years of hardship and captivity.
 An author's note, an illustrator's note, a glossary of terms, and a time line give more historical context and information.
 There's also an explanation of Juneteenth (June 19), which commemorates the day Texas finally decreed its slaves free after the Confederacy lost the war -- two and a half years after President Lincoln issued his Emancipation Proclamation.

 Families can talk about Juneteenth.
 Have you heard of it?
 Are there Juneteenth celebrations where you live?
 Do you understand why people remember it as a special day?

 How do the pictures help tell the story?
 What's your favorite picture in All Different Now, and why?

 How does All Different Now help you understand what the end of the Civil War meant for American slaves?